Dataprofessional2/Customer_Churn_Project_DA/README.md

 In this project, we explore how businesses can identify customers who are likely to leave their service and take proactive steps to improve customer retention.
 Using a customer churn dataset, we analyze patterns in customer behavior, service usage, and billing information.
 The goal is to build a predictive model that helps organizations detect high-risk customers by leveraging available customer attributes and usage trends.

+### Overview of Customer Churn Dataset

+The dataset includes comprehensive information on customers, such as demographic details, services subscribed to, billing information, and account history.
+It provides insights into customer behavior and service usage patterns that influence customer retention and churn.

+Key features in the dataset include:

+- customerID: unique identifier for each customer
+- gender: customer gender
+- SeniorCitizen: indicates whether the customer is a senior citizen
+- tenure: number of months the customer has stayed with the company
+- PhoneService: whether the customer has phone service
+- InternetService: type of internet service subscribed
+- Contract: type of customer contract (monthly, yearly, etc.)
+- MonthlyCharges: amount charged to the customer each month
+- TotalCharges: total amount charged to the customer
+- Churn: indicates whether the customer left the service (Yes/No)

+This dataset allows us to analyze customer behavior, identify patterns related to churn, and build predictive models to support customer retention strategies.